 Foot drop usually affects just one foot.
 However, it can affect both sides, either equally or to different degrees.
 It may be temporary or permanent.

 There are several grades of foot drop.
-These are measured from 0 to 5 depending on how much strength and movement there is in the muscles which lift the foot.
-Grade 0 is the weakest.
+These are measured from 0 to 5 depending on the degree of strength and movement there is in the muscles which lift the foot.
+5 is normal strength and 0 is total paralysis.

 What causes foot drop?

-Foot drop is usually caused by malfunction of a nerve in the lower leg due to problems affecting it either low down in the leg, or higher up in the spine where its fibres originate.
+Foot drop is usually caused by malfunction of a nerve in the lower leg.
+This can be due to problems affecting it either low down in the leg, or higher up in the spine where its nerve fibres originate.

 The most common causes are: